 If you are going to do it, do it within your bubble - which means it will be pretty small (6 people outside the people in the two households in your double bubble).

-The alternative is if you have a party with people outside of your extended double bubble - it needs to be with social distancing (2 metres) and there is a limit of 50 people.
+The alternative is if you have a party with people outside of your extended double bubble, however it must be outside, with social distancing (2 metres) and there is a limit of 50 people.